-A master of Shito-ryu Karate and Okinawan Kobudo, Fumio Demura is a true legend and pioneer of American Karate.
+A master of Shito-Ryu Karate and Okinawan Kobudo, Fumio Demura was a true legend and pioneer of American Karate.
 He has appeared on the front cover of over 30 martial arts magazines.
-An author of several books, he has also built a successful film career in Hollywood.
+An author of several books, he also built a successful film career in Hollywood.

 Fumio Demura was born in Yokohama Japan on 15 September 1938 to a big family.
 A shy child, he had four brothers and two sisters.